Petetunze/Random_Image_Generator/README.md

-# Personal Project : NFT_Image_Generator
+# Personal Project : NFT Image Generator and Auto Uploader

 Objective: Take a folder of folders that contains PNG images of different parts.
 For example a background image, body, and different accessories and features.
 The program then generates an image and saves it.
+Upload the images with meta data to an NFT market place.
 There are generated sample images to understand what it created!

-Program Outline: Firstly, the program needs a parent folder.
+Program Outline for Image Generator: Firstly, the program needs a parent folder.
 This parent folder then has any amount of child folders where each child folder contains PNG images.
 For example:
 - Parent Folder